Youth PreventionLet's end the cycle of abuse.

 We also provide educational abuse prevention programs for high schools and organizations serving at-risk youth with curricula presented by our staff and can tailor presentations for duration and content.
 These programs may be modified for middle schools as well.

-AVDA’s Teen Abuse Prevention Presentation addresses teenage dating abuse.
-This program educates students on healthy relationships as well as the signs, types, and consequences of abuse.
+AVDA’s Teen Dating Abuse Presentation addresses teenage dating abuse.
+This one-hour program educates students on healthy relationships as well as the signs, types, and consequences of abuse.

 Safe Dates Prevention Program

 The nationally acclaimed Safe Dates program is designed to stop or prevent the initiation of dating violence victimization and perpetration, including the psychological, physical, and sexual abuse that may occur between youths involved in a dating relationship.

 Safe dates is an eight-session program (one meeting per week over a two-month period) that teaches attitudes and behaviors associated with dating abuse and violence.
 The program typically takes place in schools and in detention facilities for at-risk youth.

 Safety alert: Computer use can be monitored and is impossible to completely clear.
 If you are afraid that your internet or computer usage might be monitored, use a safer computer, call your local hotline, or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or TTY 1-800-787-3224.